optimatorlab/general/configure_ubuntu_python_virtualenv.md

 ## 2) Create a Python Virtual Environment

-In this section we are creating a virtualenv named "dl4cv".
+In this section we are referencing virtualenvs named "olab3" (using Python 3) and "olab2" (Python 2).

 1. Create the virtual environment:

 	- Python 3:

 		```
-		mkvirtualenv dl4cv -p python3
+		mkvirtualenv olab3 -p python3
 		```

 	- Python 2.7:

 		```
-		mkvirtualenv dl4cv -p python2
+		mkvirtualenv olab2 -p python2
 		```

 2. Make sure you're in the virtual environment.